kawsar24ahmad/barta-app-realtime-notification/README.md

 - **resources/views/notifications**: Views for displaying notifications.
 - **routes/web.php**: Defines routes for fetching notifications.
 - **app/Http/Controllers/NotificationController.php**: Controller for handling the logic of fetching and marking notifications.

-## API Endpoints

-- `GET /notifications`: Fetch all notifications for the current user.
-- `POST /notifications/mark-as-read`: Mark a specific notification as read.
-- `POST /notifications/mark-all-as-read`: Mark all notifications as read.
-- `GET /notifications/unread-count`: Fetch the count of unread notifications.

 ## Contributing